timotejroiko/discord.js-light/README.md

 # discord.js-light v4

-Discord.js v13 introduces several major changes including a new caching system, therefore discord.js-light was heavily reworked to adapt to these changes.
-This version is still experimental and most of its old code was removed to be reassessed and reworked as needed.
-Feel free to test it and let me know of any bugs and issues.

-With the discord.js's new caching system, most of discord.js-light's modifications are no longer needed.
-However, discord.js still suffers from some side effects when disabling certain caches, such as events not being emitted even with partials enabled.

-Therefore, while those issues persist, discord.js-light will focus on making sure all events are properly delivered, supporting all caching configurations and assisting with non-cached usage in general.

-However, discord.js-light might not be so useful anymore in the future, so it will likely enter maintenance mode soon, with discord.js v13 likely being the final version supported by discord.js-light.
-Lets see how it goes.
+Discord.js v13 introduces several major changes including a completely new caching system which enables users to fully customize the library to match their caching preferences, however not all caching configurations are officially supported and some may introduce several side effects.

+This library aims to improve support and usability when using discord.js with limited or disabled caches.

+## Branches

+* **master** - latest updates, based on the discord.js master branch (not actively maintained)
+* **v4** - current npm version, based on discord.js v13
+* **v3** - old npm version, based on discord.js v12
+* **v2** - deprecated
+* **v1** - deprecated

-## Features
+## v4 Features

-* Fully supports the new discord.js caching system
+* Fully supports the new discord.js caching system, including unsupported configurations, with little to no side effects
-* Discord.js partials system removed and replaced with an internal solution
+* Discord.js partials system removed and replaced with an internal "always on" solution
 * Events always work, regardless of caching options (partial structures are given when missing), see [djs-cache-test](https://github.com/Vicente015/djs-cache-test)
-* Partials can be created on demand to interact with the Discord API without fetching first.
+* Partials can be created on demand to interact with the Discord API without fetching first
+* Additional utilities to improve usability with caches disabled

 ## Usage